 Concerned about factory farms coming to your community?
 Visit the Oregon Department of Agriculture’s CAFO Permitting website to learn about plans for new facilities or whether permits for existing operations are being renewed or check out our work with the Stand Up to Factory Farms Coalition.

 Other Rule Comments

-In addition to tracking CAFOs, FoFF’s Watchdog Program weighs in on a wide range of proposed state and federal rules which have the potential to affect Oregon family farmers.
+In addition to tracking CAFOs, FoFF’s Advocacy weighs in on a wide range of proposed state and federal rules which have the potential to affect Oregon family farmers.

 These have included: